Anchenry/LifeFlow/README.md

 npm run dev  # Starts both backend and frontend
 ```
 ### 🤝 Contributing
 We welcome contributions!
-Here’s how:<br>
+Here’s how:
-Fork the repository.<br>
+Fork the repository.
-Create a branch for your feature: git checkout -b feature/amazing-idea.<br>
+Create a branch for your feature: git checkout -b feature/amazing-idea.
-Submit a pull request with clear documentation.<br>
+Submit a pull request with clear documentation.
-Follow our Code of Conduct.<br>
+Follow our Code of Conduct.
 ---

 ## 中文